 Generally speaking, unless they have experienced the challenges before, few DevOps personnel are aware of the implications of operating payment processing, transaction and storage software and systems within their organization.
 Yet, in organizations where DevOps is responsible for so much of the computing environment’s architecture, much of the responsibility for setting up those crucial automated processes fall to them.
 That’s why it’s important that security scanning software should work within their own requirements and habits – DevOps teams should seek out vulnerability scanning that is built for the cloud, to conform to the elastic environment without impeding operations.

-Halo is unique in being able to deliver server exposure assessments in public, private, and hybrid cloud environments – an area where traditional software scanning products are unable to operate effectively due to the inherent architectural nuances of cloud environments and the apprehensiveness of cloud providers to allow remote scanning of their cloud and customers — (see how to do this with our Configuration Scanning Overview here).
+Halo is unique in being able to deliver server exposure assessments in public, private, and hybrid cloud environments – an area where traditional software scanning products are unable to operate effectively due to the inherent architectural nuances of cloud environments and the apprehensiveness of cloud providers to allow remote scanning of their cloud and customers.
 Teams can scan for outdated software packages and proper server configuration, giving them a constant view of how hardened their servers are every day.

 DevOps teams can also harness the power of the Halo API to better incorporate security into their server and software build process.
 Halo provides a collection of RESTful APIs that accept and return JSON-formatted data, allowing DevOps teams to automate security and compliance tasks using the language of their choice.